GrandFatherADI/BurstStats/README.md

 Unfortunately at present these can only be manipulated through the extension source code.
 On Windows the code may be found in _%appdata%\Logic\Marketplace\xxx_. 'xxx' is a number assigned by Logic2 when the extension is installed (64 in my case).
+On Linux the code directory is _~/.config/Logic/Marketplace/xxx/_.
 I'd appreciate other users letting me know where Logic2 puts extension source on other systems.

+**BurstStats** must be disabled then enabled for new settings to take effect.

 ### Feedback and Issues